 Previously thought of as a cheap alternative to fresh Sardinhas, canned or conservas Sardinhas are now a trendy Portuguese delicacy.
 While in Lisbon, you can eat elevated Sardinha preparations at upscale restaurants like Can the Can along with glasses of Portuguese wine.

-If you’re not already aware, Portuguese viticulture is among the best in the world.
+Insider Tip: Portuguese viticulture is among the best in the world.

 5. Caldo Verde